erin-cochran/erin-cochran/README.md

 # erin.md

-Hello, I'm Erin, a frontend developer in Portland, Oregon with a decade of experience.
+Hello, I'm Erin, a front-end developer in Portland, Oregon with over a decade of experience.
 I fight for the users.

 ## The Basics

 - Unapologetically transgender
-- they/she pronouns
+- she/her pronouns
 - Portlander

 ## Interests

 - open source, decentralized chat and social networks (mastodon, xmpp)
-- user privacy
+- privacy
 - bicycles
 - old thinkpads
-- punk music
+- punk rock
 - vinyl records
-- self hosting everything

 ## Tech

-- My Computer: a ThinkPad X230 modded to hell running Debian
+- Laptop: ThinkPad P14s Gen 4 running Arch Linux (by the way)
+- Phone: Pixel 8 running GrapheneOS
-- My Stack(s): Ruby, PHP, JavaScript, React (when I have to), VueJS (when I get to)
+- Stack(s): Ruby, PHP, JavaScript, React (when I have to), VueJS (when I get to)
-- My Editor: Vim
+- Editor: Neovim
 <!---
 kvuzet/kvuzet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.